bkota0404/523FinalProject/README.md

 	a.
 Please open google colab using https://research.google.com/colaboratory/ link.
 	b.
 Then upload the InceptionV3(2).ipynb notebook using the Upload tab.
 	c.
 Please confirm the Google drive access during the run of the notebook.
 	d.
-Run one code cell at a time and analyze results.
+Update the variable ‘filepath’ with the location containing the Data folder shared. (refer to 2 & 3 for details on how to add the shared folder and modify the path)
 	e.
+Update the variable 'filepath_check' with the location to store the model
+	f.
 The drive link for the data set is provided as a comment.
 Some of the saved neural nets are also uploaded on the drive.
-	f.
+	g.
 Comments are added for each code cell describing what each code cell does.

 #### Run InceptionV3_Pytorch.ipynb